Rutuj-Runwal/Antivirus_Testing_Tool/README.md

 # Antivirus_Testing_Tool
 A basic Anti-virus Testing Tool for windows operating system supported Antivirus Softwares that tests web and Real Time Protection Modules.
-The tool is developed in python programming language with a basic GUI for testing Antivirus softwares with ease. *__KINDLY GO THROUGH THE README TO AVOID ANY CONFLICTS WHILE RUNNING THE PROGRAM__*.
+The tool is developed in python programming language with a basic GUI for testing Antivirus softwares with ease.<br> *__KINDLY GO THROUGH THE README TO AVOID ANY CONFLICTS WHILE RUNNING THE PROGRAM__*.

 For Improvements and Suggestions: rutujrunwal001@gmail.com OR Whatsapp:  7972080884